LSAT Question Type Conversions: Every Prep Company Compared

 If you're self-studying without a strong preference, start with the LSAC names.
 These are the labels on your actual LawHub score reports, so you'll be able to map your weaknesses directly to what LSAC tells you.
 You can always learn a second framework's terminology later once the underlying concepts are solid.

 The one exception: if you're using 7Sage for practice and another company's books for concepts, you'll need this conversion table regularly.
 7Sage uses the most granular type system (distinguishing Role of a Statement from Method of Reasoning, for example), while other companies group them.
-Bookmark this page.
+Keep this conversion table on hand as a reference.

 The conversion data in this guide is exactly what powers that translation engine.
 One underlying dataset, five views.